More and more Americans are becoming landlords — either by necessity or choice — but do they know what it takes to insure their rental property?

-“You’re going to need what’s called a landlord or rental dwelling policy," says Zachman, "and there are some distinct differences between that and a traditional homeowner’s policy.”
+“You’re going to need what’s called a landlord or rental dwelling policy," Zachman says, "and there are some distinct differences between that and a traditional homeowner’s policy.”

 But not all dwelling policies — sometimes called tenant occupied dwelling insurance — do the same things.
 Dwelling policies usually fall into three categories: DP-1, DP-2, and DP-3.
 Here's how they break down:

-- A DP-2 policy expands coverage to risks like fire and windstorm damage.
+- DP-2 policy expands coverage to risks like fire and windstorm damage.

 Freitag suggests landlords purchase a DP-3 policy.
 Not only does it cover the broadest range of risks, but it also pays out full replacement costs on a claim as opposed to just “actual cash value.”
 The difference is critical, he says.